hmmdeif/thoughtpad-plugin-minifier-css/README.md

 [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

 A thoughtpad plugin that responds to CSS post-compilation events.
-CSS files with by minified for use in the browser.
+CSS files will be minified for use in the browser.

 ## Usage